TimeBridge: Better Diffusion Prior Design with Bridge Models for Time Series Generation

 \subsection{Schrödinger Bridge}

-Standard diffusion models suffer from limitations such as the requirement of a sufficiently long time for the prior distribution to approximate a standard Gaussian distribution and the computational expense associated with sample generation.
-To address these challenges, diffusion Schrödinger bridge models have been recently introduced \citep{de2021diffusion, chen2021likelihood}.
-The goal of the Schrödinger bridge problem is to find an entropic optimal transport between two probability distributions in terms of Kullback–Leibler divergence on path spaces within a finite horizon \citep{chen2021likelihood, leonard2012schrodinger}.
-While standard diffusion models and flow matching models are not guaranteed to provide optimal transport, Schrödinger bridge models aim to find paths that recover entropy-regularized versions of optimal transport \citep{shi2024diffusion}.
-The formulation of the Schrödinger bridge problem is as follows:
+Standard diffusion models suffer from limitations such as the requirement of a sufficiently long time for the prior distribution to approximate a standard Gaussian distribution.
+To address these challenges, diffusion Schrödinger bridge models have been introduced \citep{de2021diffusion, chen2021likelihood} to find an entropic optimal transport between two probability distributions in terms of Kullback–Leibler divergence on path spaces \citep{chen2021likelihood, leonard2012schrodinger}.
+While standard diffusion models and flow matching models are not guaranteed to provide optimal transport, Schrödinger bridge models aim to find paths that recover entropy-regularized versions of optimal transport \citep{shi2024diffusion} as follows:

 where $\mathcal{P}_{[0,T]}$ refers to the space of path measures on $[0,T]$, $p^{ref}$ denotes the reference path measure, and $p_0,p_T$ represents the marginal distributions of $p$ at each time step $0,T$, respectively.
-The diffusion bridge algorithm is introduced by utilizing $p^{ref}$ from the forward SDE in \Eqref{eqn:forward} \citep{vargas2021solving, chen2021likelihood, de2021diffusion}.
 Setting the reference path as the forward SDE, the problem becomes equivalent to following forward-backward SDEs: